 Recession-Resistant Real Estate Segments

-- Data center REITs benefiting from growing digital needs
+- Data center REITs grow with digital needs.

-- Storage REITs meeting increased demand during housing transitions
+- Storage REITs meet demand during home changes.

 Notable Real Estate Investment Options

-- Realty Income (O): Focusing on properties leased to recession-resistant retailers like grocery stores, pharmacies, and dollar stores, this REIT has increased its dividend for 30 consecutive years.
+- Realty Income (O): Focused on stores like grocery and pharmacies, it has raised its dividend for 30 years.

 Communication Services: Essential Connectivity